sjaakp/stylefile/README.md

 #### btnClass ####

 The classname(s) of the 'Browse' button.
-Default is: `"btn btn-default"` (consistent with Bootstrap CSS).
+Default is: `"btn btn-secondary"` (consistent with Bootstrap4 CSS).

 #### btnText ####